hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi add progress #31 on interview with NiceJob♥♥
+2. Corgi add progress #32 on interview with NiceJob♥♥
-    - Corgi writing email to Shonnah♥♥ #3
+    - Corgi writing email to Shonnah♥♥ #4
-    - Corgi preparing the second interview♥♥ #29
+    - Corgi preparing the second interview♥♥ #
     - Corgi completed writing email to Josh♥♥
     - Corgi we passed the first interview♥♥
     - Contacted the company.
 They said they are looking for a paid person

 3. Corgi we got interview from Tridge♥♥
+    - Corgi writing thank you email to Saeyan Ryu♥♥

 4. Corgi working on mini projects♥♥
     - Corgi add progress #48 on `Digital Resume`♥♥